980f/arduino/idenotes.md

 To test: echo {includes} > {/}includes.list

 ## build process
-combine .ino and .pde files with folder named one first, the rest alphabetical. also combine files under _src_ which are not loaded into tabs in the IDE. files under _data_ are definitely not compiled.
+Combine .ino and .pde files with folder named one first, the rest alphabetical.
+Also combine files under `src` which are not loaded into tabs in the IDE. files under `data` are definitely not compiled.
+If not present prefix with `#include <Arduino.h>` which is found in the core folder for the selected board.
+Generate prototypes, an imperfect process which you can fix by putting in your own prototypes as needed.
-If not present prefix with _#include <Arduino.h>_ generate prototypes adding #line directives throughout so error messages point to original files.
+Add #line directives throughout so error messages point to original files.

-sketch.json is used by CLI and WEB.
+`sketch.json` is used by CLI and WEB for ???

-Library search order
+### Library search order
 core folder {build.core}
 variant folder {build.variant}
 compiler {runtime.tools._compiler_.path/...}